 Howe struggled to his feet.
 “Aye, aye, Captain,” he slurred out.

 The two scientists had come to his desk and narrowly avoided letting him slump to the floor.
 They marched him out of the lab.

 Several of the scientists nodded.
 Most of them were nearly as worn out as Howe.
 Staumpitz left the lab and headed for the bridge.
-Part way along the central corridor, he changed his mind and reversed direction.
+As he walked along the central corridor, he changed his mind and reversed direction.
 He headed for the Engineering section.

-The Engine Room was a chaotic jumble of spare parts, tools and engineering techs.
-Bryan Marshall was huddled over the hull of the spare fusion reactor.
+The Engine Room was a chaotic jumble of spare parts, tools, and engineering techs.
+Bryan Marshall was huddled over the hull of the extra fusion reactor.
 He looked like a surgeon working on a patient.

 “What news, Bryan?”
 Staumpitz called as he walked in.

-Marshall looked up and squinted to see who walked in.
-"Just getting ready to haul this over to the Woogie Buggy, Skipper.
+Marshall looked up and squinted to see who had walked in.
+“Just getting ready to haul this to the Woogie Buggy, Skipper.
 We've figured out the interfaces.
-I figure a couple days' work and we'll have him up and running."
+I figure a couple days' work, and we'll have him up and running.”